21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

-Because of the unprecedented combination of a large collecting area, good angular resolution, and 24 hour operation, FAST will detect and monitor thousands of previously unknown transient sources.
-The bulk of radio transients which have been discovered to date have been found using the Parkes Multi-beam survey (11 so far).
-Because of the small number of sources thus far observed, the luminosity function is very poorly constrained, so precise projections of the detection rate are not possible.
-FAST observations will go much deeper than the Parkes survey.
-If both CHIME and the FAST 21-cm survey are underway at the same time, then sharing catalogs and observations of these sources will make both surveys more productive in this effort.
-CHIME has the advantage that it is scanning a large celestial latitude band simultaneously providing more coverage and detection rate, while FAST has the advantage of a larger collecting area and thus signal-to-noise on these events.
-The FAST Intensity mapping is a transit mode, once a source is detected the pulse pattern of the source can be searched for, both in the future scans and retrospectively, in each days data.
-Given the recent success of radio transient searches, it is reasonable to anticipate that completely new types of sources will appear in the FAST observations.
+Because of the unprecedented combination of a large collecting area, good angular resolution, and 24-hour operation, FAST will detect and monitor thousands of previously unknown transient sources.
+The bulk of radio transients that have been discovered to date have been found using the Parkes Multi-beam survey\footnote{\url{http://www.atnf.csiro.au/research/multibeam}} (11 so far).
+Because of the small number of sources thus far observed, the luminosity function is very poorly constrained, and therefore precise projections of the detection rate are not possible.